-Ziggy Ansah returns to practice and ‘is ready to battle,’ says coach Pete Carroll
+Ziggy Ansah returns to Seahawks practice and ‘is ready to battle,’ says coach Pete Carroll

 - LB Shaquem Griffin, who has missed the last two preseason games with a bruised knee, has returned to practice and will play.

-- Safety Marquise Blair also returned to practice Tuesdsay and should play.
+- Safety Marquise Blair also returned to practice Tuesday and should play.
 He bruised his back against Minnesota.

-- Center Joey Hunt suffered a high ankle sprain against the Chargers and is out indefinitely.
+- Center Joey Hunt suffered a high-ankle sprain against the Chargers and is out indefinitely.
 Hunt’s injury could mean Marcus Martin, who has 24 career NFL starts with the 49ers and Cowboys including some at center, could play substantially at center on Thursday.

 - WR DK Metcalf won’t play against the Chargers but continues to make good progress after having minor knee surgery last week.
 “He is going to be moving around this week and we will see where he is,’’ Carroll said.
 “We have really high hopes that he is going to make a really fast return.
-We just need to see how it goes one day at a time.
-So he did some more stuff today, all through this week he’ll be working to get him ready for next week to see how far he can take it.
-We don’t know at this time but we are very optimistic about a really quick return.’’
+We just need to see how it goes one day at a time.’’

 “I could have talked to him all day,’’ Carroll said of Russell, who is now 85.

-Russell has visited the Seahawks before during Carroll’s time — he usually remind Carroll that he was an original season ticket holder in 1976 and has followed the team closely since.
+Russell has visited the Seahawks before during Carroll’s time — he usually reminds Carroll he was an original season ticket holder in 1976 and has followed the team closely since.

-The book was published in 2001 but Carroll said he only found it this summer and read it and that “it really inspired the heck out of me because there was so much depth in the book talking about team and being a good teammate and the chemistry and the significance of chemistry on a team, and Bill was the epitome of making a great team.’’
+The book was published in 2001, but Carroll said he only found it this summer and that “it really inspired the heck out of me because there was so much depth in the book talking about team and being a good teammate and the chemistry and the significance of chemistry on a team, and Bill was the epitome of making a great team.’’

 Carroll noted that Russell was never the leading scorer on any of his champion teams, which included one Olympics, two NCAA titles with the University of San Francisco and then a memorable 11 in 13 seasons with the Boston Celtics.